stevesaliman/gradle-properties-plugin/README.md

 Acknowledgements
 ================
-A special thank you to to Hans Dockter at Gradleware for showing me how to dynamically define the requiredProperty method and attach it to the right place in the Gradle build lifecycle.
+A special thank you to Hans Dockter at Gradleware for showing me how to dynamically define the requiredProperty method and attach it to the right place in the Gradle build lifecycle.